AQEELAHMED99/aqeel.delta/README.md

 # aqeel.delta
-This Is a Demo For Git and Github Class
+This Is a Demo For Git and &amp: Github Class.